lsclark/utilities/README.md

 ### compare.py
 Check two folders are equivalent by finding, for each file in a directory, a matching file in a reference.

-### find_duplicates.py
+### manage_duplicates.py
-Find duplicated files within a single directory
+Find and delete duplicated files within a single directory

 ### predate_filenames.py
 Identify dates in filenames and move them to the front as YYYY_MM_DD.
 Falls back to using the modification time.